© Manchester Collective / Phil Sharp

 About

-Ben Nobuto is a British/Japanese composer, pianist and producer from Kent, UK.
-With a style described as ‘postmodern’ (Nonclassical), ‘utterly contemporary’ (Manchester Collective) and ‘sonically dazzling’ (RPS Awards), his music explores themes of attention and fragmentation, drawing from internet culture and popular idioms in a playful, ironic and surreal manner.
-Often combining acoustic with electronic sounds, his interest lies in how processes from one can be applied to the other, and the relationship between the ‘human’ and ‘non-human’ in the context of a performance.
+Ben Nobuto is a British/Japanese composer, pianist and producer based in London.
+With a style described as ‘utterly contemporary’ (Manchester Collective) and ‘sonically dazzling’ (RPS Awards), his music explores themes of attention and fragmentation, drawing from internet culture and popular idioms in a playful, ironic and surreal manner.
+Often combining acoustic and electronic sounds, his interest lies in how processes from one can be applied to the other, and the relationship between the ‘human’ and ‘non-human’ in the context of a live performance.

-Previous commissions include works for Manchester Collective, City of Birmingham Symphony Orchestra, Ligeti Quartet, Southbank Sinfonia and BBC Singers.
-His music has featured on BBC Radio 3 and 6, Times Radio and Resonance FM and has released on NMC Recordings and Nonclassical.
-He was recently awarded an Ivors Classical Award for his choral work Sol and a Royal Philharmonic Society Award for SERENITY 2.0.
-As a pianist, he often performs his own work, combining a genre-fluid style of piano-playing with electronics, as in his performance at UK New Artists’ Leicester Takeover Festival in early 2022.
+Previous commissions include works for the BBC Proms, Manchester Collective, City of Birmingham Symphony Orchestra, National Youth Choir, Colin Currie Quartet and BBC Singers.
+His music has featured on BBC Radio 3, 4 and 6, Times Radio and Resonance FM and has released on NMC Recordings and Nonclassical.
+He was recently awarded an Ivors Classical Award for his choral work Sol, a Royal Philharmonic Society Award for SERENITY 2.0 and an RPS nomination for Hallelujah Sim.